 There is so much local fruit available right now: berries, peaches, plums, first apples and pears, all at the same time!
 It’s a miracle really.
 I make a simple crumble mix from dates and nuts to scatter on top and a vanilla almond cream to make it seem a bit more indulgent.
 An initial word on the almond cream: it’s amazing.
 Some vanilla bean makes it so lovely.
 I have a high speed blender so I can whip this cream up pretty easily, but I’ll add instructions for food processor usage as well.
 It might not be as smooth, but the flavour will still be outstanding.

-raw fruit crumbles
+raw fruit crumbles with almond cream

 serves: 4-6 (a week’s worth of undeniably fabulous breakfast)

 notes: If you are using a food processor for the almond cream, pulse the soaked almonds until they’re about one stop short of becoming almond butter, then add the other ingredients and put it to high until the cream is as smooth as possible.
 Also, I painstakingly peeled all of the almonds once they were done soaking.
 You don’t have to do this!
 It will taste just as good.

 1/2 cup water (plus extra, I needed another tbsp, but this could vary)

 1 tbsp extra virgin coconut oil

 1 tbsp agave nectar (or maple syrup, raw honey etc)